techrabbit58/SmallProjects/enigma/enigma_v2/railway.md

-# The wirings for Enigma A27
+# The Wiring of the Enigma A27 Wheels

 _(which is the german railway variant of Enigma K)_